ria18405/Working-Directory/README.md

 	}
 	```

-6. Install Dependencies:
-	* `pip install gspread oauth2client`
-	* `pip install openpyxl`

-7. Set up `SCMS-creds.json` file with your credentials for using Google Sheet API.
+6. Set up `SCMS-creds.json` file with your credentials for using Google Sheet API.

-8. Execute a script `ES2GSheet` which will convert Elastic Search index(`all_scms`) into a Google Sheet.
+7. Execute a script `ES2GSheet` which will convert Elastic Search index(`all_scms`) into a Google Sheet.
 (Output: Enriched data from Elastic Search is uploaded on Google Sheet).
 	```
 	cd utils/